Definition and Origin

 Exchange rates can be thought of as the price tags for currencies, similar to how goods have prices in a store, reflecting their value in a global marketplace.

-This overview of exchange rates within the global banking and financial services domain highlights its significance and pervasive impact across various sectors, offering a comprehensive understanding of its dynamics and implications.
+This overview of the global banking and financial services domain highlights its significance and widespread impact across various sectors, offering a comprehensive understanding of its dynamics and implications.

 —